bowang-lab/simATAC/Docs/tutorial.md

 [1] "Matrix"
 ```

-The count object is a sparse cell by bin matrix (which is directly extracted from snap file), you need to convert it to a bin by cell matrix to be able to feed it into simATAC package.
+The count object is a sparse cell by bin matrix (extracted from snap file).
+We need to convert it to a bin by cell matrix to be able to feed it into a simATAC package.

 ```bash
 > library(Matrix)